Field of Mars Environmental Education Centre logo

 What threats do red-bellied black snakes face?

 Red-bellied black snakes sometimes get run over by cars when they are basking on a warm asphalt road.
-They also die in large numbers when they eat cane toads, which are a poisonous introduced pest species.
+They also die when they eat cane toads which are a poisonous introduced pest species.
 When humans disturb waterways, or remove the natural vegetation around them, red-bellied snakes can no longer live there.
 Some humans harm red-bellied black snakes because they do not realise that they are very timid and pose very little threat to humans.
 It is illegal to kill a red-bellied black snake or any other native animal in Australia for any reason.

 What should you do if you see a red-bellied black snake?

-At the Field of Mars
+At the Field of Mars Reserve

-If you see a snake when you are by yourself, you should firstly freeze so the snake knows you are not a threat.
-Secondly, you should back away very slowly then tell an adult.
+If you see a snake when you are by yourself you should firstly freeze so the snake knows you are not a threat.
+Secondly you should back away very slowly then tell an adult.

 There are lots of people and groups who will come and remove a snake from your property.
-They know how to do this safety and will release the snake again a long way away without hurting it.
+They know how to do this safety and will release the snake a long way away without hurting it.

-Important facts to know about snakes
+Important facts about snakes and people:

 • Snakes can feel the vibrations your footsteps make and they know you are too big to be prey.

-• Red-bellied black snakes will do everything they can to get away from you, so never back them into a corner and never walk towards them.
+• Red-bellied black snakes will do everything they can to get away from you so never back them into a corner and never walk towards them.

 • Snake do not want to bite humans.
 That is a waste of their energy and potentially venom.
 They will only ever bite when they feel threatened, so never kick, poke a stick at or throw anything at a snake.